yogeshchandra12345/inDeviceML/privacy-policy.md

 # Privacy Policy for FinML Device

-**Effective Date:** [Insert Date]
+**Effective Date:** [2nd May 2025]

-FinML Device ("we", "our", or "us") operates as a fully offline Android application.
+FinML Device APP operates as a fully offline Android application.
 Your privacy is extremely important to us, and this Privacy Policy outlines how we handle user data.

 ---